Mostafa-Mohamed-Atef/QuickPaste/README.md

+# QuickPaste
+python script that mimic x selection clipboard feature on linux for windows

-## TO-DO:
+## Features

-  - copying by only selecting text (DONE)
+- Copies by only selecting text
-  - past by middle button in mouse (DONE)
+- Pasts by clicking the middle wheel on mouse
-  - needs to keep listening after running it only copies instance of running (DONE)
-  - solve race condition problem (DONE)
+- works also on the terminal

+## How it Works

+ - if you want both features run main file
-  - add release feature for middle click
+ - if you want pasting with middle click only feature run paste_only file

-  - BUG -> when using terminal when it copies it uses ctrl+c so it stops the terminal (DONE)
+## Contributing

+Contributions, issues, and feature requests are welcome!

+## License

+This project is MIT licensed.